 In addition to continuing a high level of compliance with the statute, the Commission has been able to close 66 percent of cases filed with the Commission within 250 days of receiving the case.

 |B1: Core Service - Conduct timely Workers' Compensation hearings.|

 Target #1: All written decisions will be issued within 30 days of record closure.

 Analysis of results and challenges: The Alaska Workers' Compensation Board hears claims regarding disputes of entitlement to benefits under the Alaska Workers' Compensation Act.
 After the hearing record closes, the division has 30 days to complete its work and write a formal decision and order based on the board's determination.
 Those determinations will either allow or disallow an injured worker various benefits under the Alaska Workers' Compensation Act.

-The division in FY2020 did not meet this target of 100 percent.
-While the average number of days after record closure to decision issuance was 29.7 days, more difficult cases with typically enormous factual records in some instances took significantly longer for a variety of reasons.
+The division in FY2021 did not meet this target of 100 percent.
+While the average number of days after record closure to decision issuance was 30.9 days, more difficult cases with typically enormous factual records in some instances took significantly longer for a variety of reasons.
+Training for hearing officers is also needed and being pursued to cut down on unnecessary factual finds that slow down the decision-writing process.
 The division will continue to work toward the goal of issuing all decisions within 30 days of record closure.

 Target #2: Hearings will be scheduled within an average of 90 days from receipt of readiness for hearings.

 Average Number of Days between Request for Workers' Compensation Hearing and Hearing Date